iffy-pi/winpushbullet/README.md

     - Other files are handled with a Save File dialog
 - Open In Browser: `Ctrl + Alt + > `
     - Text is copied to clipboard
-    - URLs are opened in your configured browser
+    - URLs are opened in your default web browser
-    - All files are opened in your configured browser
+    - All files are opened in your default web browser
 - Save Content To File: `Ctrl + Alt + <`
     - Text is saved as a text file with a Save File Dialog
     - URLs are saved as a text file with a Save File Dialog